Angus-Moore-Dev/Stasia/README.md

 Currently only in use for Jensen Labs internal operations, we are planning on making it more available to the wider community at a later date.

 # How do I run this?
 You will need to create your own Supabase instance, it's pretty easy, just go to https://supabase.com/ to get started.
+Supabase is a fantastic service and is FOSS, which is even cooler.

-We use Doppler for our keys, however you will just need the following environment variables:
+To get started, you will need the following environment variables:

 `NEXT_PUBLIC_SUPABASE_ANON_KEY=[key]`
 `NEXT_PUBLIC_SUPABASE_URL=[url]`

 Once you've done that, in your instance run `npm install && npm run dev` and things should be up and running at `http://localhost:3000/`

-More docs will be written about this shortly
+## Setting up Your Supabase Instance
+todo

+## Customer Relationship Management
+todo

+## Project Management
+todo

+## Internal Communications
+todo

+## File Storage
+todo